Portal Bridge

 Replacement of the bridge is the first phase of the Gateway Project.
-After initially refusing to provide any funding for the project, the Trump administration allowed the project to move forward in February 2020.
-The project is estimated to cost $1.8 billion.
+After initially refusing to provide any funding for the project, the first Trump administration allowed the project to move forward in February 2020.
+The bridge replacement is estimated to cost $1.8 billion.
 Funding comprises $811 million from the State of New Jersey, $766.5 million from the Federal Transit Administration (FTA), $261.5 million from Amtrak and $57.1 million from the Federal Highway Administration (FHWA).
 Construction of the new bridge was given final approval to proceed in April 2022 and later began on August 1, 2022.
-The first track on the new bridge is scheduled to be operational in November 2025.
+The first track on the new bridge, to be known as the Portal North Bridge, is scheduled to be operational in mid-2026.

 Design and construction

 The bridge was built by the Pennsylvania Railroad as part of its New York Tunnel Extension project, which also included the Sawtooth Bridges, North River Tunnels, and Manhattan Transfer station.

 The Portal Bridge is a 961 ft steel structure with masonry abutments.
 The bridge consists of a 300 ft through-truss swing span and six 110 ft open-deck girder approach spans (three on each side of the center span).
 The bridge itself is partially made of wood.

 Construction of the bridge was begun in August 1905, and the bridge was placed in service on November 27, 1910, based on bridge designs from the 1840s.
 The bridge was designed to last 100 years.
 Overhead catenary to supply power to electric locomotives was installed in the 1930s.

 Some of the bridge machinery was updated in 1931.
 Minor repairs were made in the 1970s, and major repairs to structural, mechanical and electrical equipment were completed as part of Amtrak's Northeast Corridor Improvement Project between 1982 and 1984.
 Timbers were replaced in 2019.